anywhichway/js-generics/README.md

 # js-generics
-A generic function definition and multi-dispatch library for Javascript.
+A generic function definition and multi-dispatch library for JavaScript.

 Multi-dispatch generic functions support the selection and execution of a function based on the types and number of arguments.